ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 * VMware Aria Operations Federation Management pack
 * Management Pack for Hybrid Cloud Extension (HCX™)

 Other management packs can be installed by the client.
-For more information, see [VMware Solution Exchange](https://marketplace.cloud.vmware.com/){: external}.
+For more information, see [VMware Marketplace](https://vcf.broadcom.com/vsc/){: external}.

 ### Management Pack for VMware vCenter Server
 {: #opsmgmt-vrops-management-vCenter}